CloudCannon/documentation/_editing/editable-regions.md

 Define *Editable Regions* to set the content clients and team members can update in the [Visual Editor](/editing/visual-editor).

-*Editable Regions* have yellow borders in the [Visual Editor](/editing/visual-editor/), indicating what areas can be updated.
-Define large sections to give full control, or limit access by defining only a few images and areas of text.
+*Editable Regions* have yellow borders in the [Visual Editor](/editing/visual-editor/), indicating what areas are updatable.
+Define large sections to give full control, or limit access by defining select images and areas of text.

 To define an *Editable Region*: